ipp-ementa/iped-documentation/documentation/rest_api/schools.md

 ## Detailed school information

-Retrieves detailed information about a school using its resource identifier.
+Retrieves detailed information of a school using its resource identifier.

 URI: `/schools/:id`